andytudhope/conditional-token-docs/source/conditional-tokens/get-started.md

 # Get Started

-OK, enough about contracts and our multi token future.
+OK, enough about contracts and our Multi Token future.
 Let's start building it already!
 For this section, you will need

 1. At least some familiarity with [Solidity](https://solidity.readthedocs.io/), a language for programming smart contracts on Ethereum.
 2. A development framework called [Truffle](https://www.trufflesuite.com/) and it's accompanying "mock" blockchain tool, [ganache-cli](https://github.com/trufflesuite/ganache-cli/blob/master/README.md) in order to follow along from here.